Logo of the The Poor Swiss

 5/5

-Finpension invest has a 0.30% custody fee and a 0.09% wealth management fee.
+Finpension Invest has a 0.30% custody fee and a 0.09% wealth management fee.
 This gives us a total fee of 0.39%.
 These fees include VAT.

-It is worth nothing that on your yearly statement, you will see these two fees separated.
+It is worth noting that on your yearly statement, you will see these two fees separated.
 The custody fee is something you can usually deduct custody fees from your taxes, in most cantons.
 So, it is nice that they provide these two numbers separated.

 On top of the 0.39%, you will need to pay the TER of the funds.
 On average, this will range from 0.08% to 0.10%.